 At IMPACCT, we value capacity building through leadership and collaboration.
 We remain closely connected to our clinical colleagues through our palliative care clinical trials networks across multiple sites in Australia and our strong engagement with the Translational Cancer Network and the Sydney Partnership for Health, Education, Research and Enterprise (SPHERE).
 Our links with international and national clinical academics continue to expand.

-I am proud to introduce the newly formed IMPACCT and look forward to furthering our already outstanding achievements in the areas of palliative, aged and chronic care research.
-I invite your expressions of interest in research collaborations and welcome any enquiries for more information on our current research programs.
+I look forward to furthering our already outstanding achievements in the areas of palliative, aged and chronic care research.
+I invite your expressions of interest in research collaborations and welcome any enquiries for more information on our current research programs,

 Professor Jane Phillips